izabela2279/score-predictor/README.md

 - [ ] Only allow authorized users to add, update and delete games.
 - [ ] Allow users to make predictions on a player scoring.
 - [ ] Create a view where a user can view all their predictions.
+- [ ] Implement a cut off time for predictions.